Gary Paulsen: Personal life

 Paulsen’s first two marriages ended in divorce.
-In the mid-1960s, Paulsen moved to Taos, New Mexico, where he met his third wife Ruth Wright.
-In 1971, Paulsen married Ruth, who illustrates children's literature.
+In the mid-1960s, Paulsen moved to Taos, New Mexico, where he met his third wife, Ruth Wright, an illustrator of children's books, whom he married in 1971.
 Paulsen had two children from his first marriage, Lynn and Lance, and a son Jim from his third marriage with Ruth Wright.
 Although a successful author, Paulsen said he chose to live modestly.
 He lived throughout New Mexico, including in Santa Fe, La Luz, White Oaks, and Tularosa.
 He also spent time living on a houseboat on the Pacific Ocean.

 In 1983, Paulsen entered the 1150 mi Iditarod Trail Sled Dog Race, and placed 41st out of 54 finishers, with an official time of 17 days, 12 hours, 38 minutes, and 38 seconds.
 In 1990, suffering from heart disease, Paulsen decided to give up dog sledding, which he described as the most difficult decision he had ever made.
-Paulsen would spend more than a decade sailing the Pacific before getting back into dog sledding in 2003.
+Paulsen spent more than a decade sailing the Pacific before getting back into dog sledding in 2003.
 According to his keynote speech on October 13, 2007, at the Sinclair Lewis writing conference in Sauk Centre, Minnesota, he still intended to compete in the Iditarod.
-He is listed in the "Withdrawn/Scratched" section of the 1985 and 2006 Iditarod.
-Paulsen was an outdoorsman (a hunter and trapper), who maintained a 40 acre parcel north of Willow, Alaska, where he bred and trained sled dogs for the Iditarod.
+He is listed in the "Withdrawn/Scratched" section of both the 1985 and the 2006 Iditarod.
+Paulsen was an outdoorsman (a hunter and trapper), who maintained a 40 acre parcel of land north of Willow, Alaska, where he bred and trained sled dogs for the Iditarod.

 Death

-Paulsen died from cardiac arrest at his home in Tularosa, New Mexico, on October 13, 2021, 11:30 am, at age 82.
+Paulsen died from cardiac arrest at his home in Tularosa, New Mexico, on October 13, 2021, aged 82.